winitzki/CocoaJoin/README.md

 Possible functions: stats (get statistics on the number of molecules and reactions), pause (do not schedule any new reactions), resume (start scheduling reactions again), clear (remove all present molecules in all reactions, stop all reactions, reply immediately to all fast molecules, and ignore requests to inject any new molecules).

 These global operations, as well as the corresponding local operations, can be implemented most easily via special predefined fast molecules that already have predefined reactions.

+* Create an XCode project for a static library containing CJoin and attendant files.

+* Start a "chemical library" encapsulating useful reactions and functions.